 Change Death Record

 A completed Affidavit to Amend a vital record must be submitted to the state or local vital records office where the death occurred along with the required fees for registration.
 Two persons (witnesses) having knowledge of the facts must complete and sign the affidavit.
-Signatures of both witnesses must be notarized.
+The signatures of both witnesses must be notarized.
 One of the witnesses on the affidavit must be the informant.

 Amendments to the medical items on the death record must be completed by the physician that certified the cause of death.
 Documentary evidence may be required at any time at the discretion of the Office of Vital Records and Statistics.
 If required documentation is unavailable or unacceptable, a court order may be required to make requested changes.